REQUIREMENT FOR LICENSURE TO PRACTICE

 In order for a license to be renewed, the doctor of chiropractic must have completed the appropriate continuing education for that cycle and submit a completed application for renewal along with the appropriate fee.
 Failure to submit the renewal fees with a postmark on or before December 31 of each year, will result in substantial penalty fees.
 NOTE: SPECIAL PROVISIONS PERTAINING TO A WAIVER OF SUCH REQUIREMENTS FOR MILITARY PERSONNEL WHO ARE, OR HAVE RECENTLY BEEN, ACTIVELY DEPLOYED MAY BE FOUND AT 326.55 and 326.56

 In addition to penalty fees, the failure to renew a license may cause it to be terminated.
-Reinstatement of a terminated license to a fully active license may have some additional requirements.
-Contact the Board office for more information.
+Reinstatement of a terminated license to a fully active license may have some additional requirements including completion of a fingerprint based Criminal Background Check through the BCA and FBI.
+See Criminal Background Check or License Renewal or contact the Board office for more information.